firebase/extensions/firestore-counter/POSTINSTALL.md

 }
 ```

-#### Set up a scheduled function
+#### Set up a Cloud Scheduler job

+**IMPORTANT:** Note the following about v0.1.1 of this extension:
+- **If you updated your extension from v0.1.0 to v0.1.1:**  We recommend that you edit your Cloud Scheduler job to instead send a message to the extension's Pub/Sub topic, as described in this section.
+Although it's not recommended, if you leave your Cloud Scheduler job calling `${function:controller.url}`, your extension will continue to run as expected.
+For more information about the changes for v0.1.1, refer to the [changelog](https://github.com/firebase/extensions/blob/next/firestore-counter/CHANGELOG.md).
+- **If you installed this extension for the first time at v0.1.1:** Follow the instructions as described in this section.

+Set up a [Cloud Scheduler job](https://firebase.google.com/docs/functions/schedule-functions) to regularly send a message to the extension's Pub/Sub topic (`${param:EXT_INSTANCE_ID}`).
+This Pub/Sub topic then automatically triggers the Pub/Sub controller function (`${function:controllerPubSub}`).
+This Pub/Sub controller function is created by the extension and monitors the extension's workload.

-Review the [scheduled function documentation](https://firebase.google.com/docs/functions/schedule-functions) to set up a call to `${function:controllerCore.url}` every minute.
-You may need to enable some APIs in your Firebase project to use scheduled functions.
+You may need to enable some APIs in your Firebase project to use Cloud Scheduler.

-As an example, to set up a scheduled function, you can run the following [`gcloud`](https://cloud.google.com/sdk/gcloud/) commands:
+As an example, to set up the required Cloud Scheduler job, you can run the following gcloud commands:

 ```
 gcloud --project=${param:PROJECT_ID} services enable cloudscheduler.googleapis.com
 gcloud --project=${param:PROJECT_ID} scheduler jobs create pubsub ${param:EXT_INSTANCE_ID} --schedule="* * * * *" --topic=${param:EXT_INSTANCE_ID} --message-body="{}"
 ```

 #### Specify a document path and increment value in your app